 The Arabic root r-h-m (رحم) means: to have mercy (upon s.o.); to have compassion.
 The dictionary by Hans Wehr translates both words with merciful.

 In Arabic grammar, both are intensive forms of “merciful” (i.e., extremely merciful).
-A complimentary and comprehensive meaning is intended by using both together.
+A complementary and comprehensive meaning is intended by using both together.
 But are they synonyms?
 Not really.

 The difference between al-Rahman and al-Rahim